NBISweden/sda-web-portal/is-sda-suitable.md

 In preparation for submission you need to verify that a data processing agreement between the data controller and Uppsala University is in place.
 For convenience, we have already established [general data processing agreements](https://nbis.se/support/general-processing-agreements.html) with some Swedish universities.
-Contact the Data Protection Officer at your university to establish an agreement if one is missing.
+If an agreement is missing, you may contact the Data Protection Officer at your university to establish one.